-Students may participate in a state-approved work study program where students gain skills and knowledge in job-related topics while being employed.
-Students have a variety of elective courses they may take that are focused on career preparation and interests they have expressed.
+Students may participate in a state-approved work-study program where students gain skills and knowledge in job-related topics while being employed.
+Students have a variety of elective courses they may take that are focused on career preparation and the interests they have expressed.
 We have developed informal relationships with various community colleges and work programs based on student populations' particular interests and needs.
-Students take CTE pathways courses through Edgenuity.
-We have begun to identify our pathways for CTE and working towards implementing the first full pathway.
-We have also partnered with our sister school, JCS-Manzanita, to participate in an online dual enrollment program with Grossmont Community College to allow students to receive college course credit.
+Our focus currently is on dual enrollment with community colleges to allow students to earn college course credit.
+Additionally, CTE pathways are being piloted in a small group with the intention of a more extensive roll-out in 2024/2025.